Robert Pont: Works

 David Buchanan, author of De Scriptoribus Scotis and relative of historian George Buchanan mentions also manuscripts not now known to be extant.

 Family

-Pont was three times married.
-By his first wife, Catherine, daughter of Masterton of Grange, he had two sons and two daughters: Timothy Pont minister of Dunnet; Zachary Pont, minister of Bower in Caithness, who married Margaret Knox, daughter of John Knox; Catherine; and Helen, married to Adam Blackadder of Blairhall, grandfather of Rev. John Blackadder.
+Pont was married two or three times.
+By his first wife, whose name is unclear, he had two sons and four daughters: Zachary, minister of Bower in Caithness, who married Margaret Knox, daughter of John Knox; Timothy Pont, minister of Dunnet; Helen, married to Adam Blackadder of Blairhall, grandfather of Rev. John Blackadder; Margaret, married to Alexander Borthwick of 'Nether Learnie' (Leny); Catherine, who married Patrick Dunbar, prebendary of the Chapel Royal at Stirling; and Beatrix, married to Charles Lumsden, minister of Duddingston Kirk.

-By his second wife, Sarah Denholme, he had a daughter Beatrix, married to Charles Lumsden, minister of Duddingston Kirk.
-By his third wife, Margaret Smith, he had three sons: James, Robert, and Jonathan.
+In 1587 Pont made an antenuptial agreement with a Sara Denholm, concerning a property on Edinburgh's Castlehill, but since in 1592 he provided an income from that property for his daughters Catherine and Beatrix, it is uncertain if this marriage took place.
+By his last wife, Margaret Smyth, he had three sons: James, Robert, and Jonathan.

-His elder son Timothy Pont (1565?–1614?) was a mathematician, surveyor, and "the first projector of a Scottish atlas."
+His second son Timothy Pont (1565?–1614?) was a mathematician, surveyor, and "the first projector of a Scottish atlas."